opengeospatial/TrainingDML-AI_SWG/Implementations/README.md

 ## TrainingDML-AI STAC Extension Implementation

 [TrainingDML-AI STAC Extension](https://github.com/TrainingDML/trainingdml-ai-extension) is designed as an extension to the SpatioTemporal Asset Catalog (STAC) specification.
 It builds upon the STAC specification and specifically addresses the requirements for geospatial machine learning training data and introduces additional fields and metadata concepts to formalize the information model of training data within the STAC framework.The extension expands upon the core STAC specification to accommodate the specific needs of training data, enabling interoperability and facilitating effective management and utilization of geospatial machine learning training datasets within the STAC ecosystem.
 Now you can find the TrainingDML-AI Extension in the [STAC GitHub repository](https://stac-extensions.github.io/).
-The current maturity level is WIP (Work In Progress).
+The current maturity level is Proposal, and the release version is 1.0.0.

 ## LuojiaSet TrainingDML-AI Server Implementation

 [LuojiaSet](http://58.48.42.237/luojiaSet) has implemented the TrainingDML-AI Standard and utilized it to encode the data within the LuojiaSet dataset and customized code was developed to prototype the use cases of dataset.

 This implementation allows for retrieving the complete encoded content of the corresponding dataset by using the dataset record ID.

+## PIE (Pixel Information Expert) Engine Online Dataset Implementation

+[The PIE engine](https://engine.piesat.cn/)'s online model training module has implemented support for TrainingDML-AI encoding format in dataset import, as well as dataset export using the TrainingDML-AI format allowing users to easily upload their datasets to the platform for training purposes.

+This implementation also ensures the integrity and effectiveness of the datasets used for training.
+By validating the data format, the platform can confirm that the datasets adhere to the required structure and standards.
+You can find the introduction [here](https://github.com/TrainingDML/ImplementationCaseOfPIE).